Edge-preserving noise for diffusion models: Ablation study

-\paragraph{Impact of transition function $\TransitionFn$.} We have experimented with three different choices for the transition function $\TransitionFn$: linear, cosine and sigmoid.
+We have experimented with three different choices for the transition function $\TransitionFn$: linear, cosine and sigmoid.
 While cosine and sigmoid show similar performance, we found that having a smooth linear transition function significantly improves the performance of the model.
-A qualititative and quantitative comparison between the choices is presented in the inline figure below.
+A qualititative and quantitative comparison between the choices is presented in \cref{fig:ablation}.

-{ \paragraph{Impact of transition points $\TransitionPt$.}
+\subsection{Impact of transition points $\TransitionPt$.}

-We have investigated the impact of the transition point $\TransitionPt$ on our method's performance by considering 3 different diffusion schemes: 25\% edge-preserving - 75\% isotropic, 50\% isotropic - 50\% edge-preserving and 75\% edge-preserving - 25\% isotropic.
-A visual example for AFHQ-Cat ($128^2$) is presented in the inline figure on the right.
+{ We have investigated the impact of the transition point $\TransitionPt$ on our method's performance by considering 3 different diffusion schemes: 25\% edge-preserving - 75\% isotropic, 50\% isotropic - 50\% edge-preserving and 75\% edge-preserving - 25\% isotropic.
+A visual example for AFHQ-Cat ($128^2$) is presented in \cref{fig:ablation} on the right.
 We have experienced that there are limits to how far the transition point can be placed without sacrificing sample quality.
 Visually, we observe that the further the transition point is placed, the less details the model generates.
 The core shapes however stay intact.
-This is illustrated well by~\cref{fig:appendix_trans_pt_ablation} in~\cref{sec:appendix}.
+This is illustrated well by~\cref{fig:appendix_trans_pt_ablation} in~\cref{sec:appendix_additional_results}.
 For the datasets we tested on, we found that the 50\%-50\% diffusion scheme works best in terms of FID metric and visual sharpness.
 This again becomes apparent in ~\cref{fig:appendix_trans_pt_ablation}: although the samples for $\TransitionPt=0.25$ contain slightly more details, the samples for $\TransitionPt=0.5$ are significantly sharper.